hexasix/vue-expense-checker/README.md

 # vue-tracker-expense

-This template should help get you started developing with Vue 3 in Vite.
+This is an expense tracker realized with Vue.js 3 and composition API

 ## Recommended IDE Setup